Cumming Heroin Addiction Treatment

 Heroin one of the most abused illegal drugs in the United States.
+According to the 2019 National Survey on Drug Use and Health, 745,000 people in the U.S. over the age of 12 report having used heroin at least once in the past year.
 Both heroin and painkillers are made from opiates, which is why heroin is often the next phase for people who have become addicted to painkillers.
 Heroin is extremely potent and the effects are felt quickly, making it very easy to develop an addiction.
-Unfortunately, it is also very easy to overdose on heroin, making it one of the more deadly forms of addiction.
+It is possible to develop an addiction to heroin after only a few uses, making it one of the more deadly forms of addiction.

 What Heroin Does

 Knowing how heroin affects your mind and body can be helpful when working through recovery.
 Heroin is extracted from morphine, and once it enters the brain it turns into morphine once again, where it binds to the body’s opioid receptors.
 This creates a sense of euphoria, reducing anxiety and minimizing the effects of pain.
 It is this pleasurable sensation that contributes to the addiction.
 The brain is highly susceptible to “good feeling” and will start to seek them out whenever possible.

 While the drug has a pleasurable effect on the brain, it does terrible damage to the body.
 The effects of euphoria only last for a few minutes, followed by a 10- to 20-minute “rush” period, which is the true “high” feeling the drug creates.
 Once the drug wears off, the body begins to feel the effects.

 Heroin has many detrimental effects on the body, including: